GoogleChrome/web.dev/src/site/content/en/learn/css/transitions/index.md

 Using CSS transitions, we can interpolate between the initial state and the target state of the element.
 The transition between the two enhances the user experience by providing visual direction, support, and hints about the cause and effect of the interaction.

-{% Aside ‘key-term’ %}
+{% Aside 'key-term' %}
-“_Interpolation_ is the process of creating ‘in-between’ steps that smoothly transition from one state to another.”
+"_Interpolation_ is the process of creating ‘in-between’ steps that smoothly transition from one state to another."
 {% endAside %}

 {% Codepen {